adoptium/blog.adoptium.net/content/blog/adoptium-reproducible-builds/index.md

 ### Ongoing Eclipse Adoptium Reproducible Build projects

-As well as continuing to identify and fix any OpenJDK non-deterministic issues, Eclipse Adoptium is continuing to integrate changes into the build scripts to fully support Reproducible Builds.
+As well as continuing to identify and fix any OpenJDK non-deterministic issues, Eclipse Adoptium is continuing to integrate changes into the build scripts to fully support reproducible builds.

 The following capabilities are available at Eclipse Adoptium: